 - Request to Reopen the case (Note: When you request to reopen your case, a note is added to your case and an Esri Support Services analyst is notified.
 The analyst will review your request and reopen the case for you.
 It requires some time to process each request.
 Esri reserves the right to decline this request.
 We do our best to provide quick resolution of your issues and answers to your questions.)

-- Convert a Standard case to Premium (Note: Convert to Premium – Premium Authorized Callers can convert Standard cases to Premium with the following condition:)
+- Convert a Standard case to Premium (Note: A Premium Authorized Caller can convert any Standard case to Premium, including Standard cases initiated by a Standard Authorized Caller.)

 My Esri - Bugs